Here at City Smiles DC, we can help with your tooth removal. Our team is made up of professionals who are willing to make your experience pain free.

 Sometimes, tooth removal can be performed if the immune system is not as strong as it used to be.
 This process is to reduce the risk of infection that may happen due to the weakened active system.
 Some major surgery which can expose people to infections may also need the removal of teeth.

 Before the procedure is carried out, we will give you a local anesthetic.
 This makes sure that you feel no pain during the extraction.
 The anesthetic will be injected into the area where the tooth to be removed is located.
 The procedure will be pain-free.
 Once in a while, there is a need to give a strong anesthetic to provide real protection from severe pain that may occur if the tooth is impacted.
 The supporting tissues and bones are then being detached from the tooth to make it easy to remove as the tooth will now stand alone.
-With the use of forceps, we will pull the tooth too and fro until its root becomes loose.
+With the use of forceps, we will pull the tooth lightly back and forth until its root becomes loose.

 When the ligaments and bone release their grasps from the tooth, we will then gently remove the tooth.
 Sometimes, a tooth would have to be broken down into pieces before it can be removed.
 This happens when the tooth is hard to pull away from its ligaments.
 The broken pieces are then removed one by one.